wmeints/effective-llm-applications/manuscript/04-the-art-and-nonsense-of-prompt-engineering.md

 you can use Handlebars or Liquid templates as an alternative.
 In the next chapter we'll look at using Handlebars templates.

-### Using handlebars as an alternative templating language
+### Using Handlebars as an Alternative Templating Language

 You can use Handlebars templates through a separate package `Microsoft.SemanticKernel.PromptTemplates.Handlebars`.
 This package provides a